How to Apply

 - Referee reports must adhere to confidentiality procedures and be submitted directly from the referee to the Admissions Office.
 Referee reports submitted by the applicant will not be accepted.

 - The referee report form is a standardised form which includes:

 - Level of support for the candidate's application

 - Paragraph to justify level of support and ratings

-Only applicants applying for the Master of Clinical Psychology and Doctor of Philosophy (MCP&PhD) combined degree are required to submit a Statement of Research Interest.
-To be eligible for consideration, you must have a minimum result of First Class Honours.
-If you meet the admission criteria for the PhD, your first step is to arrange for a supervisor and second to prepare a statement of research interest.
+Only applicants applying for the Master of Clinical Psychology and Doctor of Philosophy (MCP&PhD) double degree are required to submit a research proposal.
+To be eligible for consideration, it is likely you will require a minimum result first class honours.
+If you meet the admission criteria for the PhD, your first step is to arrange for a supervisor and second to prepare a research proposal.

 1. School of Psychology Research Supervisor